 Homemade Recipe For Ginger Lemonade

 If you google homemade ginger lemonade, you will probably find 100’s (maybe) recipes for how to make this delightful beverage.
 With that, there are so many techniques on how to impart the spicy ginger into the tart lemonade.

-For this recipe, obviously I demonstrate how to make ginger lemonade they way I make it at home.
-However, there is not wrong way.
-I think the only must is to make sure you get enough ginger to come through.
+I demonstrate how to make ginger lemonade they way I make it at home, however, there is not wrong way.
+Lemonade is so versatile you can make any flavor out of it!
+Like a sweet strawberry lemonade, or the popular blueberry lemonade recipe.
+I think the only must for this recipe is to make sure you get enough ginger to come through!